microsoft/vscode-dev-containers/containers/docker-from-docker-compose/README.md

       - /var/run/docker.sock:/var/run/docker.sock
     ```

+In some containers which symlink /var/run to /run, you may need to change the last line to `/var/run/docker.sock:/run/docker.sock`

 3. Press <kbd>F1</kbd> and run **Remote-Containers: Rebuild Container** so the changes take effect.

 ### Enabling non-root access to Docker in the container